What Proof of Play Do I Need for Casino Cruise Comps?

 • poor predictors of future value

-One recent, valid offer is usually stronger than multiple outdated ones.
+One recent, valid offer is usually stronger than a stack of outdated ones.

 How Casinos Validate Proof Behind the Scenes